IQSS/dataverse/doc/Import Datasets survey.md

 * Refactor out migration?
     *  *Decision* YES.
 * Creation of new datasets: We can either have a single command with multiple modes (native new, harvest, import), or three different commands with as much code reuse as possible.
 Need to decide on this.
+    - *Decision* Separate commands
 * Do we have a task to clean up deprecated code?
 Seems like something we need to, and is quite easy.

 ## Done log
 * Removed deprecated `name` field from `DataFile` (including related methods which were not used).
+* `IdServiceBean`: Code cleanup for dispatch and code-to-interface (rather than implementing classes).